ConservationInternational/cplus-plugin/docs/user/manual/step-4.md

 3. **Processing Options**

+    >NOTE: Users need to register and login with a Trends.Earth account to use the online API for processing with CPLUS.

     The user can also choose the processing option, deciding whether they want to process online or offline.

     ![Processing option](./img/step-4-2.png)